Willie D: Legal issues

 In 1984 after turning 18, Dennis and Ronald Hope were arrested for holding up a gas station and were held for several months awaiting trial.
 A 1992 Houston Chronicle article stated that Dennis did six months in jail for aggravated robbery.
 Dennis was still in attendance at Forest Brook High School prior to his 1986 expulsion.

 Dennis was sentenced to deferred adjudication in 1994 for an alleged theft of service concerning a car repair bill.

 Dennis was arrested by FBI agents on May 13, 2009, on federal wire fraud charges, stemming from his purported sales of Apple iPhones through a company known as Texas One Wireless after luring potential buyers off Ebay (which he had used to build a reputation as a reliable seller); victims would pay for the electronics, after which all contact would cease and their products would fail to be delivered.
 The total amount defrauded was alleged to be $194,087.17 (according to authorities investigation the 35 claims of fraud related to the case).
 Willie D was sentenced to a year in federal prison in December 2010 after pleading guilty to all charges.
 He was given BOP#99063-179 and spent his sentence at FCI Beaumont and FDC Houston.

+Cryptocurrency

+Willie D partnered with Saitama Inu token.
+This token was later found to be a fraud, resulting in first-ever criminal charges against financial services firms for market manipulation and “wash trading” in the cryptocurrency industry.